 - Overview of Indoor Location with nearables support

-Remember: to test Indoor Location, you need to place at least one Location Beacon on each wall of the location.
-The minimum number we recommend is 6 (two devkits) to make sure we're getting enough data to accurately compute the position.
+Remember: to test Indoor Location, you need to place at least one UWB Location Beacon on each wall of the location.
+The minimum number we recommend is 4 (one devkit) to make sure we're getting enough data to accurately compute the position.
 Triangular rooms are not that common, so they’re not supported.
+You can also work with Estimote Location Beacons, but this would require 6 of them (two devkits).
 You can order an Indoor Location set of two devkits on our website.

 Right now, Indoor Location SDK is only available on iOS.

 Estimote Cloud is a powerful tool allowing you to remotely manage your beacons.
 Normally, you do it through the web panel: cloud.estimote.com